stwater20/Installation-Guide-for-DOMjudge/README.md

-# DOMjudge-docker-compose
+# Installation-Guide-for-DOMjudge

+DOMjudge is a contest adjudication program that works well as a simulation platform for CPE or programming competitions.

  ![sample-2](/sample-2.jpg)
  ![sample-1](/sample-1.jpg)

-## Installation Guide for DOMjudge

-DOMjudge is a contest adjudication program that works well as a simulation platform for CPE or programming competitions.

 ### Installation Environment